palaa159/Docs/tutorials/02-Upload_Code_to_OpenBCI_Board.md

 ![Upload32](../assets/images/Upload32.png)

 Now you should see the blue LED on the 32bit board blinking pleasantly.
-Press the upload button on the mpide.
+Press the upload button on the Arduino IDE.
 That's it!
 You will see some blinky lights on the Dongle, and after a short while, the Arduino IDE will tell you that it's done.
+Happy Hacking!